NODE-Collective/specification/SPECIFICATION.md

 ### amounts.csv

-There MAY be multiple records in this file that refer to the same incentive in `incentives.
+There MAY be multiple records in this file that refer to the same incentive in `incentives`.
 Examples of multiple amount rows:
 - situations where an incentive is for both a percent and an amount, such as 50% of project cost up to $4,000
 - incentives where there is a measure size plus a maximum, such as $1.50/sq ft for insulation, with a maximum value of $2,000